27th August, 2021

 Here is where the magic starts.
 By being organised, capturing information regularly, and setting aside money by generating weekly and monthly reports, you will start to focus more on your numbers.
 You will gain more confidence in this area of your business and you will be more prepared when it comes to meeting your obligations – including those relating to the ATO.

-It has been 16 years since GST was introduced.
-The more onerous tax collecting role that businesses have assumed during this time and the advancement of technology has actually afforded small business with the ability to capture financial data about their business and produce reports in real time and gain greater financial control of their business.
+It has been 21 years since GST was introduced.
+While it may seem that businesses have assumed an onerous tax-collecting role, the advancement of technology means that small business now has the ability to capture financial data about their business and produce reports in real time.
+The upshot of this is that businesses gain greater financial control of their business.